Lab 7 - Midterm review

 I remember spending a long time, banging my head against the wall on Q4. 😇

-Instructions: https://inst.eecs.berkeley.edu/~cs61a/su19/lab/lab07/
+Instructions: https://inst.eecs.berkeley.edu/~cs61a/su19/lab/lab07/arrow-up-right

-Solution: https://github.com/tomthestrom/cs61a/blob/master/lab/lab07/lab07.py
+Solution: https://github.com/tomthestrom/cs61a/blob/master/lab/lab07/lab07.pyarrow-up-right

 Q3: Insect Combinatorics